bkaradzic/GENie/scripting-reference.md

 NoManifest : Prevent the generation of a manifest for Windows executables and shared libraries.

 NoMinimalRebuild : Disable Visual Studio's [minimal rebuild feature][15].
-Not compatible with MultiProcessorCompilation, and will be ignored if that is specified.

 NoPCH : Disable precompiled header support.
 If not specified, the toolset default behavior will be used.
 Also see [pchheader][16] and [pchsource][17].